 I know I am not the only one who will have something to say about Channel 4’s “Benefits Street”

 If you want to watch it look it up on 4OD.
 I’m not linking it here.
-It was set up with the idea in mind that many politicians think there is a culture of people who use benefits as a means to a lavish lifestyle who may not necessarily need the financial support but who use it as a means of funding a controversial or undeserved lifestyle full of massive TVs and fancy holidays.
+It would seem this programme was set up with the idea that many politicians think there is a culture of people who use benefits as a means to a lavish lifestyle.
+Some politicians would go as far as to say that these people may not need the financial support and use this money as a means of funding a controversial or undeserved lifestyle full of massive TVs and fancy holidays.
 These are a few things that sprang to mind when I was reading about all of this:

 - This programme assumes the viewer is a passive sponge.
 It insults their intelligence assuming they will accept these inaccuracies and exaggerations readily.
 I’m not saying University education = clever or better than anyone else but I didn’t properly think about sources that I read until at least A level or University.
-So you’re average viewer might not have the desire to delve deeper into the facts and figures.
+So you’re average viewer might not have the desire to delve deeper into the facts and figures and accept this all as truth.

 - #benefitstreet #benefitsstreet has been trending on Twitter and has in fact resulted in death threats.
 The angry UK viewers stating that they’d like to go down benefits street with a baseball bat.
 Pleasant.
-This is something that has been summarised by another blogger (who I will tag on twitter) here: http://tompride.wordpress.com/2014/01/06/threats-of-death-and-violence-after-channel-4-programme-benefits-street/
+This is something that has been summarised by another blogger so you can give that a read as well.

-- I find it sad that taking to Twitter is about the only form of “social action” people are willing to take on this.
+- I find it sad that, as result of this programme and others like it, taking to Twitter is about the only form of “social action” people are willing to take on this.
 If you count that as social action.
+Some would call this ‘slacktivism’

 - Saying that, I do not always want to assume the worst in people as this programme does in some ways.
-I have no research to back this up but I would suggest that there are more people who are too embarrassed to claim benefits that they are entitled to than there are people abusing the system.
+I would suggest that there are more people who are too embarrassed to claim benefits that they are entitled to than there are people abusing the system.

 - It is way too easy for people to buy into the portrayal of the people in benefits street as it has been made as accessible as possible via TV.
 People can passively watch and be fooled into thinking this is representative because “if it’s on the TV it must be true, right?”
 This is much easier than picking up a book or doing your own research if you did (read the first article linked) you would realise that it is the richer people of the UK who are costing us more money in tax avoidance/dodging whatever you’d like to call it than people on benefits are.

-It’s interesting that in some settings both myself and some friends have been in those who buy into the idea that “everyone on benefits in a scrounger” don’t actually want to engage with any of the arguments in the article which covers some of the points I have made.
+It’s interesting that in some instances I have witnessed those who buy into the idea that “everyone on benefits in a scrounger” don’t actually want to engage with any intelligent debate.
 When challenged with facts and figures they say “well agree to disagree” or worse continue on their rant despite the fact they have been proven wrong.

 Anyway.
 Rant over.
 As I say I don’t always like to post about political matters on here however I think it is important for people, especially students who will go into the world of work one day soon, to have some kind of context of the environment they could be entering and the complex nature of political agendas linked with work.
 Everyone should be informed and educated.